mohamadkhalaj/tradingView-API/README.md

 # tradingView-API
-tradingview real time socket api get prices from tradingview.
+tradingview socket api for real time prices.

 ## How to run